 We are pleased to announce the appointment of our new Rector

-The new Rector of Farnham is to be Revd.
-David Uffindell, who was Vicar of Holy Trinity, Sunningdale.
 Originally from Hull in East Yorkshire where some of his family still live, David, 54, has studied both Law (Cambridge) and Theology (Oxford).
 He worked in church leadership in Kingston upon Thames and in Tolworth, Surbiton, for 10 years, before going to Sunningdale in 1998.
-He is married to Kathryn who is now a Maths teacher at a girls school near London after having spent 20 years as a solicitor.
+He is married to Kathryn who is now a Maths teacher at a girls' comprehensive school near London after having spent 20 years as a solicitor.
 David and Kathryn have three children: Zoë, Tim and Josh.
 Zoë is married and lives with Ed in Bristol.
-Tim is at University in Winchester and Josh is going to start at Cardiff University in the Autumn.
+Tim is at University in Winchester and Josh is at University in Cardiff.

 On his appointment, David said: